• Deutsch

 Browser & Version

-The actual browser name and its specific version number.
-Often, other compatible browsers are also listed.
+The actual browser name and version number.
+Other compatible browsers are often listed too.

 Chrome/125.0.0.0 Safari/537.36